 Tennessee: Concerts in Nashville

 Nashville is home to the best country music in the nation.
 Named the Music City, there are plenty of opportunities to scope out free concerts.
-Head on down to Honky Tonk Highway, where venues blast free music out on to the street for everyone to enjoy.
+Head on down to Honky Tonk Highway, located on lower Broadway, where venues blast free music out onto the street for everyone to enjoy.

 Utah: Relive the Olympics

 Salt Lake City hosted the 2002 Winter Olympics.
-Utah Olympic Park is still thriving 18 years later, and many athletes train for winter-sport activities at the facility.
-There is free admission to the park, but guests will have to purchase tickets if they want to bobsled, ice skate or zip line.
+Utah Olympic Park in Park City is still thriving 19 years later, and many athletes train for winter-sport activities at the facility.
+There is free admission to the park and two museums, but guests will have to purchase tickets if they want to bobsled, tube or take the zip line.

 Vermont: Maple Syrup Samples

 You can’t leave Vermont without trying some authentic maple syrup.
 There are plenty of maple farms to choose from that offer unique samplings.
-Bragg Farm hosts free daily sugar house tours, as well as a sampling of four grades of pure maple syrup.
-Sugarbush Farm offers maple syrup, as well as various cheese samples.
+Bragg Farm hosts free daily sugarhouse tours, as well as a syrup tasting, at its location in East Montpelier.
+Sugarbush Farm in Woodstock offers free samples of maple syrup and Vermont cheeses.

 Virginia: Virginia Creeper Trail Adventure

-This 34.3-mile trail used to be a railroad track deep into the mountains.
+This 34.3-mile trail used to be a railroad track deep into the mountains of southwestern Virginia.
 Now, it hosts year-round nature lovers along its path.
 Hikers, bikers and horseback riders can stop and enjoy various recreational activities along the way, including the former train station, a playground and waterfall viewing areas.

 Washington: Seattle Art Walks

 The very first art walk in the nation took place in Seattle.
-Now, there are many neighborhoods in the community that offer monthly art walks to feature local artists and businesses.
-This experience offers a free and easy way to enjoy the art and culture of the Emerald City.
+Now, there are many neighborhoods in the community that offer monthly art walks that feature local artists and businesses.
+This experience offers a free and easy way to enjoy the expansive art and culture of the Emerald City.

 West Virginia: Soak in George Washington’s Bathtub

-Hike up Medicine Mountain to see the historic Medicine Wheel in Lovell, Wyoming.
+Hike up Medicine Mountain to see the historic Medicine Wheel.
 This sacred Native American archaeological site features 28 rock “spokes” that form a circular pattern of stones.
 Researchers and politicians designated it a National Historic Landmark in 1970, and it was the very first medicine wheel to be mentioned in popular literature.
+It is located in the Bighorn National Forest in Big Horn County in north-central Wyoming.